jitendra-devjit/first-demo-file/README.md

 # first-demo-file
-This is my first Repository in Github
+This is my first Repository in Github.
+Author : Jitendra Devatwal